trondeh80/app-favicon/README.md

 We suggest it's a large square `.png` image (at least 512 * 512 px), but JPG is also probably fine.

+### Step 5: Set a cache time-to-live for your favicon (optional)

+The generated favicons are cached using enonics lib-cache, and with the time-to-live input you can change how long the data should be kept in the cache.

 ## Open open source

 If you want to contribute, please create a pull request.
 If it's approved,